jenna-tb-ekwealor/meep_lab/content/post/2025-03-25-threesisters2024/index.md

 </figure>

 ### Course-Level Takeaways
-One unexpected but valuable takeaway had less to do with the plants and more to do with the logistics of collaboration.
+One unexpected but valuable takeaway had less to do with the plants and more to do with the logistics of a large group collaboration.
 During the final harvest, we discovered that not only were sample sizes reduced, but entire treatment combinations were effectively lost due to missing data.
 Although the measurements were taken for polyculture plants grown in nutrient-poor soil, for example, the persons responsible for recording those data never uploaded it, and we had no way of identifying who worked with those pots.

 <figure>
 <a href="richardcorn.png/"><img